Red River Rivalry

-The Oklahoma–Texas football rivalry is a college football rivalry game between border rivals Oklahoma and Texas.
-The two teams first played each other in 1900, and the rivalry has been renewed annually and uninterrupted since 1929 for a total of 118 games as of 2022.
-The rivalry is commonly referred to as the Red River Shootout, or alternatively the Red River Rivalry, or the Red River Showdown.
-The "Red River" in the name refers to the body of water that runs along much of the border between the states of Texas and Oklahoma.
+The Oklahoma–Texas football rivalry is a college football rivalry game between border rivals Texas and Oklahoma.
+The two teams first played each other in 1900, and the rivalry has been renewed annually since 1929 for a total of 121 games as of 2025.
+The rivalry is commonly referred to as the Red River Shootout, the Red River Rivalry, or the Red River Showdown.
+The name refers to the Red River, which forms part of the border between Oklahoma and Texas.

-The game has been played on the second Saturday in October since 1934 (with the exception of select years when it was held on the first Saturday).
+Since 1934, the game has been played on the second Saturday of October, though it has occasionally been played on the first Saturday.
 Since 1932, the game's site has been the Cotton Bowl inside Fair Park in Dallas.
-The winner of the regular-season matchup receives the Golden Hat, which is a gold ten-gallon hat, formerly of bronze.
-The trophy is kept by the winning school's athletic department until the next year.
+The winner of the regular-season matchup receives the Golden Hat trophy, a gold ten-gallon hat once made of bronze.
+The trophy is kept by the winning school's athletic department until the next game.